GerHobbelt/doxygen-awesome-css/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@xpack-3rd-party/doxygen-awesome-css.svg?color=blue)](https://www.npmjs.com/package/@xpack-3rd-party/doxygen-awesome-css/)
 [![license](https://img.shields.io/github/license/xpack-3rd-party/doxygen-awesome-css-xpack)](https://github.com/xpack-3rd-party/doxygen-awesome-css-xpack/blob/xpack/LICENSE)

-# A source library xPack with the Doxygen Awesome CSS custom theme
+# An xpm/npm package with the Doxygen Awesome CSS custom theme

-This project provides the
-[Doxygen Awesome CSS custom theme](https://jothepro.github.io/doxygen-awesome-css/) as an xPack dependency.
+This project provides a convenient way to integrate the [Doxygen Awesome CSS custom theme](https://jothepro.github.io/doxygen-awesome-css/) into the xpm/npm ecosystem, by allowing to install it as a package dependency.

 The open-source project is hosted on GitHub as [xpack-3rd-party/doxygen-awesome-css-xpack](https://github.com/xpack-3rd-party/doxygen-awesome-css-xpack).

 ## Install

-As a source library xPack, the easiest way to add it to a project is via **xpm**, but it can also be used as any Git project, for example as a submodule.
+The easiest way to add it to a project is via
+**xpm** or **npm**; it can also be used as any Git project, but for this better use the upstream project.

 ### Prerequisites